U.S. Route 119 in Pennsylvania: Fayette County

 US 119 enters Pennsylvania from Monongalia County, West Virginia just south of Point Marion, Pennsylvania.
 On Morgantown Road for most of its route south of Uniontown, it travels north through Point Marion.
 The highway leaves Port Marion, crossing Cheat River at its confluence with the Monongahela River.
 Route 119 then turns toward the east-northeast and heads toward Smithfield.
 To the northeast of Smithfield, Morgantown Road intersects with Big Six Road, which provides access to PA 43 at exit 8.
 This begins a section of the highway that runs parallel to two other highways, PA 43 and PA 857, till the PA 857 terminus at the Uniontown bypass in South Union Township.

 US 119 merges with US 40 to form part of the George C. Marshall Parkway, which bypasses the city of Uniontown to the west and north.
 Exits along the US 119 section of the bypass include Walnut Hill Road; McClellandtown Road (PA 21); Main Street (US 40 West and US 40 Bus), the north end of concurrency with US 40; Pittsburgh Street (PA 51); N. Gallatin Avenue; and Connellsville Road.
 Shortly after the Connellsville Road exit, US 119 passes Penn State Fayette, The Eberly Campus.

 Eleven miles northeast of Uniontown and six miles (10 km) north of Pennsylvania State University, US 119 enters the city of Connellsville.
 Route 119 becomes a one-way pair of 8th and 9th Streets in western Connellsville.
 After intersection PA 201/PA 711 (West Crawford Avenue), US 119 crosses the Youghiogheny River via the Memorial Bridge, one of two bridges in Connellsville.
-The highway leaves Connellsville as Memorial Boulevard and heads to the north intersecting with the southern terminus of PA 982 (Pleasant Valley Road).
+The highway leaves Connellsville as Memorial Boulevard and heads north intersecting with the southern terminus of PA 982 (Pleasant Valley Road).

 North of Pleasant Valley Road is a trumpet interchange with Everson Valley Road.
 Just north of this intersection, US 119 leaves Fayette County, having spent 38 mi in Fayette County.